-There will be three exams in this course and an optional cumulative final exam.
+There are three exams in this course and an optional cumulative final exam.
 Each of the three exams will be counted as 25% of your final grade (75% total), and the lowest exam can be replaced with the grade of optional cumulative final exam.
-No make-up exams will be provided in any cases.
-Any missed exam will be replaced with the grade of the cumulative final exam, no exceptions.
+There will not be any make-up exams will be given.
+If you miss an exam then the optional final will replace that grade.
 The instructor will announce the details prior to the exam.